© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Chepstow Park Wood Moated Site is a scheduled monument protected by Cadw under reference MM103.
 View the official record →

-Chepstow Park Wood Moated Site is a post-medieval moated enclosure located near Chepstow in Monmouthshire, Wales.
+Chepstow Park Wood Moated Site is a Post Medieval moated enclosure located in Chepstow, Monmouthshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM103.

 Chepstow Park Wood Moated Site dates from the post medieval period, and is classified as a moated site.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Chepstow Park Wood Moated Site is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM103.